Dirac mode localization in QCD near the crossover temperature: Numerical results

 This is obtained by performing a correlated linear fit of our numerical data for $I_{s_0}$ near the crossing point, using three points near the mobility edge.
 For each ensemble we performed six such correlated fits, using either two points below and one above or two points above and one below the putative mobility edge, and using three different bin sizes for the local spectral estimates.
 Following Ref.~\cite{Jay:2020jkz}, we then obtained our final estimate for $\lambda_c$ by a model average of the estimates $(\lambda_c)_i$ obtained with our six fits, weighting each fit with

-where $N_{\mathrm{data}}$ is the number of data points in the fit, $N_\mathrm{param}$ is the number of fit parameters, $\chi^2$ is the total sum of residuals in the fit.
-We estimate the uncertainty as
+where $N_{\mathrm{data}}$ is the number of data points in the fit, $N_{\mathrm{param}}$ is the number of fit parameters, and $\chi^2$ is the total sum of residuals in the fit.
+We estimated the uncertainty as